Šas: Culture

-Church of St. Mary, A) Foundation, B) Longitudinal section.

 Based on archeological studies, certain Slavic rituals, such as "trizna" (funerary rite), were recorded in Svač.
 It is known that vessels were placed into graves in Svač, which is also seen in the Albanian town of Lezhë.
 This is thought to represent the stressing of the Orthodox Christianity by observing of ritual under iconoclastic rule.

 Pottery shards decorated by wavy and upright lines drawn by a comb found in Svač suggest a Slavic migration from the Danube to Scutari.
 This style of pottery appears ca. early 7th century, originating from the regions around Vienna and Bratislava.

 Byzantine style pots dating from the latter half of the 12th century appear in Svač, similar to those found in modern-day Bulgaria.
 However, nearly all kitchen pottery in Svač adhere to a Roman Catholic cultural foundation.
 However, toward the end of the town's existence, a notable presence of imported pots of possible Venetian origin occurs.
 These pots bear a striking resemblance to those found in Istria and Dalmatia.

 All findings of amphora are of Byzantine origin and span between the 6th and 12th centuries.